chrisHchen/connect-restful/Readme.md

 -------
 the object takes three **REQUIRED** keys as by express-session's store requirement.

 - `get`: a function that calls apis to get session from store.
-It will be called as get({key:sid})
+  It will be called as get({ key:sid }), and it should resolve with the session from store.
-- `set` a function that calls apis to set session from store.
-It will be called as set({key:sid, value:session, expireTime:expiration})
+- `set` a function that calls apis to set session in store.
+  It will be called as set({ key:sid, value:session, expireTime:expiration }), and it should resolve with something truthy.
 - `destroy` a function that calls apis to delete certain key from session.
-It will be called as destroy({key:sid})
+  It will be called as destroy({key:sid}), and it should resolve with something truthy.

 **NOTICE** that these functions should always return a Promise object.